-Malak Habbak is an Egyptian-American journalist who works for CBS News This Morning in Los Angeles.
-Over the past years, she has worked for print, digital and broadcast outlets, including the CBS Evening News, 60 Minutes, The Intercept, Arcadia Weekly, Pasadena Independent, Capital Public Radio and Al Jazeera English.
+Malak Habbak is a Muslim-American, Emmy Award-winning journalist.
+Over the past years, she has worked for print, digital, and broadcast outlets, including CBS Mornings, CBS Evening News, 60 Minutes, The Intercept, Arcadia Weekly, Pasadena Independent, Capital Public Radio, and Al Jazeera English.

-She covered the Los Angeles Women’s March and Pasadena Rally for the Pasadena Independent, wrote a feature story about a physician who dedicates his life to street performance for Monrovia Weekly, and covered local news as a city council beat reporter for Arcadia Weekly.
+As a local reporter, she covered the Los Angeles Women’s March and Pasadena rally for the Pasadena Independent, wrote a feature story about a physician who dedicates his life to street performance for Monrovia Weekly, and covered local news and city council for Arcadia Weekly.

 In collaboration with Capital Public Radio, Malak helped research and launch the station’s first digital series, “A Year At Encina,” exploring challenges, culture, and resilience in suburban Sacramento.
 Malak also produced a photo essay on an Iraqi teenager whose life changed while learning English at Encina Preparatory High School.

 During her university years, Malak covered the education beat for The Poly Post, reporting on topics that ranged from campus policies, protests, and elections to research grants and budget cuts for a readership of 20,000 students and staff.

 She graduated with a Bachelor of Science in Communication and an emphasis on Journalism from Cal Poly Pomona in 2016.
 Malak was recognized by her department with an Outstanding Graduating Student Award and by the university library for Best Undergraduate Student Project for a research paper on National Public Radio’s efforts to innovate and stay socially relevant in the face of changing technology and new media.
-In her free time, Malak enjoys the outdoors, running cross-country, reading, painting, photography, and travel.
+In her free time, Malak enjoys the outdoors, painting, reading, photography, and travel.